 • entheist (1) — [en thee ist] n.
 One who worships the 14th letter of the English alphabet.

-The downside to not sharing my entries in hashtag sprees within a day or so of them being a thing on Twitter, whether as part of a "Twitticisms" post or in a Top X list like the one that follows, is, I've come to realize, that anyone interested in heading over to Twitter to see the full range of contributions will turn up zilch.
+The downside to not sharing my entries in hashtag games here within a day or so of them being a thing on Twitter is that anyone interested in heading over there to see the full range of contributions will turn up zilch.

 Maybe a hashtag comes back into fashion or someone joins in late or a totally different group of people hit on the same idea, maybe, but those earlier entries are gone.
 Twits seem to leave Twitter's institutional memory pretty quickly, unless there are tricks to its search function I don't know about (which is very, very possible).
 You can at least head to my own Favorites on Twitter, scroll down a bit, and see a heaping handful of others' offerings that I found amusing enough to save.
 It's not at all the same, though, as being in the thick of it — and this one, #unpromisingsequels, was a good one.

 And so, in roughly the order they were posted, it's time for my...

 23. Monday in the Park without George

 22. Acquaintances on a Train

 21. Love in the Time of Cholera Vaccines